LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 entity holding the multifile predicate primary declaration.
-Local calls to the ``current_predicate/1``, ``predicate_property/2``, and ``current_op/3`` methods from multifile predicate clauses defined in an object also lookup predicates and their properties in the object own database instead of the database of the entity holding the multifile predicate primary declaration.
+Local calls to the ``current_predicate/1``, ``predicate_property/2``, and ``current_op/3`` methods from multifile predicate clauses defined in an object also lookup predicates and their properties in the object's own database instead of the database of the entity holding the multifile predicate primary declaration.